 The Other Podcast is the first in a series of initiatives aimed at empowering women in the creative industries.

 Through the manifestation of talks, events, workshops and a podcast we intend to equip women with the skills needed to advance in their careers.
-The first podcast will be recorded live to commemorate one month since the Irish public voted to repeal the Eight Amendment.

 This is not another talk series; this is an opportunity for us to position ourselves as equals in this industry.